Learn about the Society’s new Bar Admission Program consisting of PREP and the Cultural Competence Workshop.

 What is the Cultural Competence Workshop?

-As part of the Bar Admission Program, articled clerks are required to attend a one-day Cultural Competence Workshop, which will take place each year in July.
+As part of the Bar Admission Program, articled clerks are required to attend a one-day Cultural Competence Workshop.

 What is PREP?